Best family camp programs

-At this oceanfront camp in Bar Harbor, Maine, your family can go on tide-pool walks, naturalist-guided ecology hikes in nearby Acadia National Park and nature cruises along the coast.
-Add nature arts and crafts and a presentation from the "Bug Man," and you won’t hear, “I’m bored” for six whole days.
+At this oceanfront family camp in Maine, you and your crew can enjoy tide-pool walks, naturalist-guided ecology hikes in nearby Acadia National Park and nature cruises along the coast.
+Add nature arts and crafts and a presentation from the "Bug Man," and you won’t hear, “I’m bored” for the entire trip.
 Families stay in suites in the college’s residence halls.
 In the dining hall, you’ll eat meals made from mainly local, organic ingredients, humanely raised meat and freshly caught Maine seafood.
 All ages.

-The hills are alive with the sound of Latin dancing, a cappella singing, stained-glass making and junkyard bands at the Windsor Mountain Family Camp.
-And all the usual camp activities are thriving, too, if some of your nearest and dearest want to do a spot of kayaking or tree-fort building, or perhaps some archery or zip-lining.
+The hills are alive with the sound of dance music, a cappella singing, stained-glass making and junkyard bands at the Windsor Mountain Family Camp.
+And all the usual camp activities are thriving, too, if some of your nearest and dearest want to do a spot of kayaking, fort building or perhaps some archery or zip-lining.
 You’ll sleep in dorms, bungalows and cabins.
-Meals are made up of homemade fare that includes fruits and veggies from the camp garden, vegetarian options and plentiful snacks.
+Meals are made up of homemade fare that includes fruits and veggies from the camp garden.
+Vegetarian options and plentiful snacks are also available.
 All ages.

 Kids will hardly be able to keep it together on the long, winding drive to Hi-Rock—and not just because of annoying siblings in the backseat.
 Between the picturesque views, wooden cabins and myriad activities to try, it’s an idyllic camp setting—and every kid knows it.
 Gender- and age-specific cabins make for a slumber-party–style experience, plus everyone (boys and girls!) comes together for meals and activities.
 Whether your kiddos are busy scaling a high-ropes course, geocaching in the Berkshires, swimming in the pristine 90-acre lake or playing capture the flag, one thing’s certain: Every summer here is definitely one to remember.
 Ages 7–16.